 Ghazala Sharieff, MD, MBA

-When COVID is not the primary focus, as chief medical officer Dr. Sharieff regularly engages physicians in the coordination and management of inpatient clinical care and the reduction of unnecessary variation — especially as it relates to patient experience, quality and safety.
+As chief medical officer, acute care operations and clinical excellence, Dr. Ghazala Sharieff engages physicians in the coordination and management of inpatient clinical care and the reduction of unnecessary variation — especially as it relates to patient experience, quality and safety.
 Taken together, these efforts help us provide comprehensive and compassionate medical care for our patients and their loved ones.

 Dr. Sharieff earned her medical degree from Michigan State University’s College of Human Medicine, completed her residency in emergency medicine at Stanford University and a fellowship in pediatric emergency medicine at Rady Children’s Hospital.
-She received her physician executive Master of Business Administration degree at the University of Knoxville in Tennessee.
+She received her physician executive MBA at the University of Knoxville in Tennessee.

 Dr. Sharieff has also served on several national committees including as past chair of the ACEP Pediatric Emergency Medicine Committee, past chair of the ACEP Pediatric Section, the ACEP Public Relations Committee, the AAEM Board of Directors and as co-chair of the AAEM Education Committee.